 Sometimes, layovers involve staying on the same bus.
 But these are typically short layovers, just long enough to give people a restroom break and pick up new passengers.

 Longer layovers usually require you to change buses.
-In this case, bus stations typically offer luggage storage.
-This way, you’ll be free to explore whatever town or city you’re in while waiting for your next bus.
+In those cases, the bus stations may offer luggage storage.
+That way, you’ll be free to explore whatever town or city you’re in while waiting for your next bus.

 Travel Tip: Check what time the layovers will be taking place.
 There’s little point in having four hours of free time if you’ll be arriving at 1:00 am.